Oleg Belokonev: Call for murdering Belarusian opposition

 On 1 October 2021, at the funeral of a KGB officer killed during the raid of the home of programmer Andrei Zeltser, himself killed by the KGB during the incident, Belokonev publicly called for murdering members of the opposition to revenge hypothetical killings of state security officials:

+Sanctions

+In December 2022, General Belokonev was added to the Canadian sanctions list.

 Personal life

 Belokonev is married with two daughters.